Installing Floor Self-Levelling Over Slate Tiles: A Comprehensive Guide

 3. Apply a Bonding Primer

+Priming is crucial over slate tiles and must not be skipped.
 Use a high-adhesion primer designed for non-porous or low-porosity surfaces.
 Apply with a roller or brush and allow to dry per manufacturer instructions.

 The primer: